hermango/shareable/README.md

   - Tumblr<sup>**</sup>
   - StumbleUpon<sup>**</sup>

-The shareable gem supports Rails 3 and 4.
+The Shareable gem supports Rails 3 and 4.

 <sub>* If you're using Turbolinks, set configuration option *turbolinks* to **true** (see [section on Turbolinks](https://github.com/hermango/shareable#turbolinks)).</sub><sub> ** Tumblr and StumbleUpon buttons aren't outputted by default.
 Set a [configuration](https://github.com/hermango/shareable#configuration) option to show these buttons.</sub>